Virtual Tourism in New-Mexico, Black Mesa

 Virtual Tourism New-Mexico Black Mesa - Videogame Photography Half-Life DETAILS

 1998 : Half-Life.
-My first aesthetic shock.
-After a classic period of video game wonderment during my childhood and a first 3D electroshock on Unreal, I was finally discovering a new type of video-game, inspired by an immersive scenario and HD 3D graphics.
+My first aesthetic shock in a virtual world.
+After a long period of rather classic gaming wonder during my childhood on consoles, then on PC with Alone in The Dark, Syndicate, and Little Big Adventure, followed by a first 3D jolt with Unreal, I discovered Half-Life in 1998.
+A new kind of video game, based on immersive storytelling, borrowing codes from cinema, featuring a revolutionary physics engine, and detailed 3D graphics.
 The willingness of taking screenshots was immediate.
 I took a little bit of everything : place, objects, interactions, scripted sequences.
-A basic shooting method, a brutal rendering, but the big picture of Virtual Tourism was born : I found a simple method to keep memory of my virtual experiences.
+A basic shooting method, a rendering a bit raw, but the big picture of Virtual Tourism Project was born: I found a simple method to keep memory of my virtual experiences.

-Walking, contemplation and screenshots in Half-Life.
+Walking, contemplation and screenshots in Half-Life 1.
 Game design by Sierra, Electronic Arts – Valve Corporation (designer).
-Screenshots by François Soulignac, November 1998 – September 1999.
+Screenshots by François Soulignac, between November 1998 and September 1999.

 Comments are closed.